Please follow current Alameda County Covid guidelines.

 Today, the display garden holds historic roses and blooming shrubs and trees, some of which were planted when the nursery was still in business.

 The interactive map below will eventually identify all the roses that are now in the garden.
 It does not now.
 We need help.
+Thank you to Tom Bonfigli, Karin Pruscha, and Jill Perry for helping with the ID.
+Why don't we know?
+Roses were installed in 1994 and many have been replaced since then without updating a master list.

 Look for a number/letter (like 1B) painted on a brick at the ends of a bed.
 You can click on a bed on the map below using that number/letter and find out which roses are in the bed.
-Start on the bottom left of the bed and work your way around clockwise or from left to right.
+Generally, start on the bottom left of the bed and work your way around clockwise or from left to right.

 The Rose Naming Project was officially started April 19th, 2017, with the Facebook posting of the F.J.
 Grootendorst in Bed 3G.
 We started with Kate Lipman's rose lists from the initial 1990s installation.
 Many roses are still there and, of course, there are additions and substitutions over time. [more]